Nolan Gorman Player Props: Cardinals vs. Mets

-Nolan Gorman, with a slugging percentage of .188 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the New York Mets, with Kodai Senga on the hill, June 17 at 4:10 PM ET.
+The St. Louis Cardinals, including Nolan Gorman (.057 batting average in his past 10 games), battle starting pitcher Carlos Carrasco and the New York Mets at Citi Field, Sunday at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Mets.
+He had a hitless showing in his most recent game (0-for-4) against the Mets.

 Nolan Gorman Game Info & Props vs. the Mets